JaylyDev/jaylydev.github.io/posts/my-first-article.md

 Can you see it? if so, great!

-On a serious note, I'm going to post more articles here, exploring different topics, and trying new things.
-So subscribe to jaylymc and stay tuned.
+On a serious note, this website took me a full day to develop, and most of the time it's me fixing stupid bugs related to client-server (blame the past me of setting this up with no idea of what he's doing).
+I'm going to post more articles here, exploring different topics, and trying new things.
+Subscribe to jaylymc and check out the script API docs if you want to.
 Ok bye.